magyadev/i18next-countable-postprocessor/README.md

 ## Translation resource
 Create additional rule keys in translation resource for language that requires more that one plural form.
-Example in Polish laguage, when we use 2 FORMS for plural version, and the rules are:
+Example is Polish language, there are 2 forms for plural version, and the rules are:
-* FORM 1: when number ends with digit 2, 3 or 4 digit, except when it ens with 12, 13 and 14.
+* FORM 1: when number ends with digit 2, 3 or 4 digit, except when it ends with 12, 13 and 14.
 Eg. 2, 11, 22, 142, 1054, and so on.
 * FORM 2: when number don't end with 2, 3 or 4 digit, except for 12, 13, 14.
 Eg. 5, 113, 5528.

 ### Example resource